Tracks Of Ministry In The Wesleyan Church

 - Lay Minister – These are lay people whom their local church has licensed to preach and serve under their pastor’s direction and as opportunity affords.
-Normally lay ministers have no plans for ministry except in connection with their local churches.
+Normally lay ministers have no plans for ministry outside their local churches.

 PLEASE NOTE: A more detailed definition of these categories of ministry can be found here: manual-of-ministerial-preparation

 Ordination or Commission in The Wesleyan Church is a recognition of your ministry and not a prerequisite for service.
 If getting a credential is your goal, you are getting the ‘cart before the horse.’